+If you do have a dog with congenital heart disease or heightened risk of heart disease, you might be tempted to restrict his or her activity.
+Don’t be too cautious.
 Of course, if your vet prescribes a certain level of activity, you should absolutely follow it.
 But all things being equal, exercise is a positive thing for dogs with heart rhythm issues.

 Research suggests that when dogs exercise, it helps to establish a healthy heart rhythm.
 Because the heart gets used to beating evenly, the dog has less of a risk of dangerous heart rhythm issues if he or she develops a blood flow obstruction.